 The Physical Therapy Sports Residency is a full-time 12-month program.
-Residents experience more than 1,300 hours of clinical practice and an additional 200 hours of individual mentored time from highly trained and board-certified physical therapists.
+You experience 1,500 hours of clinical practice, including 200 hours of individual mentored time from highly trained and board-certified physical therapists.

 Didactic and laboratory education is integrated throughout the curriculum and modeled after the sports physical therapy description of specialty practice.

 Other curriculum content and directed learning activities include assisting with teaching lectures and laboratory coursework, clinical mentoring and teaching physical therapy students, and observing other medical specialty practices.

 Requirements for residency completion include attending and presenting at journal clubs and educational Grand Rounds, as well as completing a final research project chosen from one of these options:

 - A research project examining a clinical measurement or question in sports practice, such as:

 - Pursuing a study that addresses a clinical question that can be answered from current databases

 - Partnering with an aspect of an ongoing study

 - Pairing with a physical medicine and rehabilitation (PM&R) medical resident and mentor on an ongoing or novel project